mcaserta/mcaserta-jekyll.github.io/_posts/2013-04-15-time-representation-serialization-and-management.md

 * it's an afternoon because we've already had lunch
 * we're in Rome, therefore our timezone is Central European Time (CET) or Central European Summer Time (CEST)
-* we've switched to daylight savings time a few weeks earlier so, the current timezone must be Central European Summer Time
+* we've switched to daylight savings time a few weeks earlier, so the current timezone must be Central European Summer Time

 *3:39* only happens to be a convenient representation of time as long as